chwevans/db_dets/README.md

 # DbDets

-A plugin for DB implementing a connector to DETS
+A plugin for DB implementing a connector to DETS.

+This implements Db.Backend defined in https://github.com/chwevans/db.

 ## Installation